 We’ve always eaten a lot of Val or Vaal (Lima Beans), so when Mom said she was making Mota Vaal (Butter beans or large lima beans), we weren’t that excited.
 But this Mota Vaal curry turned out to be quite different, it’s buttery creamy taste leaves you wanting more!
 This is Mom’s version of this buttery bean treat…

 What ingredients do you need for Butter Beans Curry?

-All you need for this recipe is Butter beans or Mota Vaal in Hindi, water, chili powder, tomatoes, green chilies, garlic, bay leaves, kokum, and salt.
+All you need for this recipe is Butter beans (called Mota Vaal in Hindi), water, chili powder, tomatoes, green chilies, garlic, bay leaves, kokum, and salt.
 You can find Kokum in the Asian section of your supermarket.

 How To Make Mota Vaal Curry Easily

 Rinse and soak the Mota Vaal (Butter beans) in a vessel with water overnight.
 Soak for about 8-10 hours.

 Why do we soak butter beans in water?
 This helps remove any dirt and also some of the excess sugar from the beans.
 You need to remove this excess sugar, or it will make you get gassy.

 Drain the soaked water and then add the beans to the cooking pot.
 Add fresh water and salt.

 Dice the tomatoes into long wedge-like slices and chop the green chilies into medium size pieces.
 Add chili powder and also some crushed whole garlic, bay leaves, and kokum to the vessel.
 Allow this to cook on a high flame in a cooker until the first whistle and then for about 10 minutes on medium flame.